 Medical Editor: John P. Cunha, DO, FACOEP

 MiraLAX (polyethylene glycol 3350) is used as a laxative to treat occasional constipation or irregular bowel movements.
-This medication is available over-the-counter and in generic form.
+MiraLAX is available over-the-counter and in generic form.
 Common side effects of MiraLAX include:diarrhea, bleeding from your rectum, blood in your stools, or severe and worsening stomach pain, cramping, or bloating.

 The usual dose of MiraLAX is 17 grams (about 1 heaping tablespoon) of powder per day (or as directed by physician) in 4 to 8 ounces of water.
 Other drugs may interact with MiraLAX.
 Tell your doctor all prescription and over-the-counter medications and supplements you use.
 During pregnancy, MiraLAX should be used only when prescribed.
 It is not known if this drug passes into breast milk.
 Consult your doctor before breast-feeding.